huanzhang12/passcode-fix/README.md

 Usage
 ----------------

-The new solvers added in this version is PASSCoDe-Atomic-fix and PASSCoDe-Wild-fix for L1-loss and L2-loss support vector classifications.
+The new solvers added in this version are PASSCoDe-Atomic-fix and PASSCoDe-Wild-fix for L1-loss and L2-loss support vector classifications.
 They can be invoked by set the type of solver to 55, 57, 35 and 37, respectively.
 Please note that in our paper only ATOMIC-fix based algorithms are analyzed,